The Culturally Sustaining and Investigative STEM (CSIS)

 Teachers participate in a seminar group that is led by university faculty who are content experts.
 Teachers learn the seminar material through reading, discussion, and independent research.
 Each teacher writes a unique curriculum unit for use in their classroom.
 Curriculum units are then published online so other educators can access, adapt, and use them in their own classrooms.

-Apply Here for CSIS 2025!
+Click Here for 2026 CSIS application and guidelines!
 Accordion Closed

-Applications due: Friday, February 14, 2025!
+Applications due: February 20, 2026

 Application Process

-Step 1: Get your principal’s support.
+Step 1: Get your principal’s support

 You will need to confirm that your principal supports your application.
 Please discuss this with your principal before you apply.
+You can strengthen your application by submitting a letter of support from your principal.

 Step 2: Confirm your eligibility

-Eligibility Criteria
+Eligibility criteria

 - Employed in a publicly-funded or tribally-funded school in Arizona